 She Will Come for Me: Kagome while inside the Shikon no Tama: "Inuyasha will come...
 I believe in him."

 Shipper on Deck: Kagome, who tries to get Miroku and Sango together at times.
 Miroku, Sango and Shippo to InuYasha and Kagome.
-In Chapter 343 (animated in Episode 167), Rin is quite up-beat upon realising Kagura is in love with Sesshoumaru, to the extent where that realisation cures her fear of Kagura (earned as a result of Kagura having once kidnapped her on Naraku's orders).
+In Chapter 343 (animated in Episode 167), Rin is quite up-beat and happy upon realising that Kagura is in love with Sesshoumaru, to the extent where that realisation cures her fear of Kagura (earned as a result of Kagura having once kidnapped her on Naraku's orders).